emissary-ingress/emissary/user-guide/install.md

 ### Verify Mappings

-After you create Mappings, you can also verify that all of the CRDs were successfully installed using the command `kubectl get mappings`
+After you create Mappings, you can also verify that all of the CRDs were successfully installed using the command `kubectl get mappings`.
 Kubectl is the command-line tool that allows you to control Kubernetes.

 Because Ambassador is built on top of Kubernetes, it’s more than likely that you already have `kubectl` installed on your machine.
 However, if you don’t, you can install it following [these directions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 Kubernetes will print the Custom Resource Definitions that were installed with the Ambassador Edge Stack, and you’ll see that your new Mapping has been adding to the CRDs of the Ambassador Edge Stack.

 ## What’s Next?

-To learn more about how the Ambassador Edge Stack works, along with use cases, best practices, and more, check out the
+To learn more about how the Ambassador Edge Stack works, along with use cases, best practices, and more, check out the [Ambassador](/about/why-ambassador) story.